cdaylward/nosecone/README.md

 Very early, experimental development.
 Based on appc specification ~ 0.2.0 (this will converge)

-Command implementation status:
+Command implementation status (this means exists at all, not finished):
 - [ ] enter    - Enter a running container.
 - [x] fetch    - Fetches an image and stores it locally.
 - [ ] gc       - Expunge spent containers.
-- [ ] list     - List containers.
+- [x] list     - List containers.
 - [ ] run      - Execute a command in a new container.
 - [ ] status   - Display the status of a container.
 - [x] validate - Validate an app container image.